tarekziade/share/API.rst

-\* The encPrivKey and nonce fields are sent back only if the authenticated user owns the email.
+\* The encPrivKey and nonce fields are sent back only if the authentication is done by the user owning the email.

 GET /<email>/app